cyberark/conjur-api-ruby/README.md

 RDocs are available from the through the [Ruby Gem details page](https://rubygems.org/gems/conjur-api)

-# Server Versions

-The Conjur server comes in two major versions:

-* **4.x** Conjur 4 is a commercial, non-open-source product, which is documented at [https://developer.conjur.net/](https://developer.conjur.net/).
-* **5.x** Conjur 5 is open-source software, hosted and documented at [https://www.conjur.org/](https://www.conjur.org/).

-You can use the `main` branch of this project, which is `conjur-api` version `5.x`, to do all of the following things against either type of Conjur server:

-* Authenticate
-* Fetch secrets
-* Check permissions
-* List roles, resources, members, memberships and permitted roles.
-* Create hosts using host factory
-* Rotate API keys

-Use the configuration setting `Conjur.configuration.version` to select your server version, or set the environment variable `CONJUR_VERSION`.
-In either case, the valid values are `4` and `5`; the default is `5`.

-If you are using Conjur server version `4.x`, you can also choose to use the `conjur-api` version `4.x`.
-In this case, the `Configuration.version` setting is not required (actually, it doesn't exist).

 ## Using conjur-api-ruby with Conjur Open Source

 Are you using this project with [Conjur Open Source](https://github.com/cyberark/conjur)?
 Then we